 4. A Swedish higher education institution must be a grant administrator for a research network.
 There may be other Swedish grant administrators, but the Foundation’s approval must be obtained before the application is submitted.

 5. The application must be approved by the grant administrator and signed by the project manager and the grant administrator’s authorised representative (usually the head of department, prefekt).
-The signed form must be uploaded to the application system not later than the end of the application period, on 3 February 2023 at 3:00 pm.
+The approval is obtained by means of either digital signatures in the Foundation’s application system or a signature form.
+The digital signatures or the signed and scanned form must be enclosed with the application form not later than the end of the application period, on 31 January 2024 at 3:00 pm.
 Applications that have not been signed by the project manager and grant administrator’s authorised representative will not be processed.
 See more about signing and what it involves under the heading ‘F. Application instructions’, subheading ‘Signatures’.